randomchain/pymerkletools/README.md

 # Python3 fork of pymerkletools

 Tools for creating Merkle trees, generating merkle proofs, and verification of merkle proofs.
+This fork uses bytes for all the hashes.

 ## Installation